The Witten equation and its virtual fundamental cycle: Construction of the virtual cycle

 We next construct the coordinate change.
 We choose $\{U_\sigma\}$ satisfying the following condition:

-(\ref{inside}) is true since $\Omega_{\tau_i}$ is closed. (\ref{inside}) implies if $\rho\in \im\Psi'_\sigma\cap \MMrs_{g,k,W}(\Gamma;\bgamma,\bvkappa)$, then $E_\rho\subset E_\sigma$.
+(\ref{inside}) is true since $\Omega_{\tau_i}$ is closed. (\ref{inside}) implies if $\rho\in \im\Psi'_\sigma\cap \MMrs_{g,k}(\Gamma;\bgamma,\bvkappa)$, then $E_\rho\subset E_\sigma$.
 Hence if $(\frkc, \bu)$ is a solution of (\ref{norm-eq}) for $\rho$ with the condition (\ref{norm2}), then it solves (\ref{norm-eq}) for $\sigma$.
-Thus we find the required embeddings $\phi_{\sigma\rho}:U_\rho\to U_\sigma$ and $\hat{\phi}_{\sigma\rho}:E_\rho\rightarrow E_\sigma$.
+Thus we find the required embeddings $\phi_{\sigma\rho}:U_\rho\to U_\sigma$ and $\hat{\phi}_{\sigma\rho}:E_\rho\rTo E_\sigma$.
 So $\{\phi_{\sigma\rho}\}:(U_\rho,E_\rho,\aut(\rho),s_\rho,\Psi_\rho)\to (U_\sigma,E_\sigma,\aut(\sigma),s_\sigma,\Psi_\sigma)$ becomes the morphism defined in Definition \ref{df-kran-stru}.
-It is easy to check that those data construct a Kuranishi structure of $\MMrs_{g,k,W}(\Gamma;\bgamma,\bvkappa)$.
-By induction, we can assume we have constructed a Kuranishi structure in a neighborhood of those strata $\MMrs_{g,k,W}(\Gamma';\bgamma,\bvkappa)$ for $\Gamma'\prec \Gamma$.
-Now we want to construct the Kuranishi structure near $\MMrs_{g,k,W}(\Gamma;\bgamma,\bvkappa)$.
-We already have finitely many $\tau_i$ contained in some $\MMrs_{g,k,W}(\Gamma';\bgamma,\bvkappa)$ with $\Gamma'\prec\Gamma$ and maps $\Psi'_{\tau_i}: s^{-1}_{\tau_i}(0)\cap U_{\tau_i} \to \MMrs_{g,k,W}(\bgamma,\bvkappa)$ such that $\MMrs_{g,k,W}(\Gamma;\bgamma,\bvkappa)$ minus the union of images of $\Psi'_{\tau_i}$ is compact.
-We then choose finitely many $\tau'_i$ on $\MMrs_{g,k,W}(\Gamma;\bgamma,\bvkappa)$ such that
+It is easy to check that those data construct a Kuranishi structure of $\MMrs_{g,k}(\Gamma;\bgamma,\bvkappa)$.
+By induction, we can assume we have constructed a Kuranishi structure in a neighborhood of those strata $\MMrs_{g,k}(\Gamma';\bgamma,\bvkappa)$ for $\Gamma'\prec \Gamma$.
+Now we want to construct the Kuranishi structure near $\MMrs_{g,k}(\Gamma;\bgamma,\bvkappa)$.
+We already have finitely many $\tau_i$ contained in some $\MMrs_{g,k}(\Gamma';\bgamma,\bvkappa)$ with $\Gamma'\prec\Gamma$ and maps $\Psi'_{\tau_i}: s^{-1}_{\tau_i}(0)\cap U_{\tau_i} \to \MMrs_{g,k}(\bgamma,\bvkappa)$ such that $\MMrs_{g,k}(\Gamma;\bgamma,\bvkappa)$ minus the union of images of $\Psi'_{\tau_i}$ is compact.
+We then choose finitely many $\tau'_i$ on $\MMrs_{g,k}(\Gamma;\bgamma,\bvkappa)$ such that

-Choose closed subsets $\Omega_{\tau_i}\subset \im \Psi'_{\tau_i},\Omega_{\tau'_i}\subset\im\Psi'_{\tau_i}$ such that their interiors cover $\MMrs_{g,k,W}(\Gamma;\bgamma,\bvkappa)$.
-For each $\sigma\in \MMrs_{g,k,W}(\Gamma;\bgamma,\bvkappa)$, we put
+Choose closed subsets $\Omega_{\tau_i}\subset \im \Psi'_{\tau_i},\Omega_{\tau'_i}\subset\im\Psi'_{\tau_i}$ such that their interiors cover $\MMrs_{g,k}(\Gamma;\bgamma,\bvkappa)$.
+For each $\sigma\in \MMrs_{g,k}(\Gamma;\bgamma,\bvkappa)$, we put

-We use this space to define a similar equation to (\ref{norm-eq}), and also requires that condition (\ref{norm2}) holds.
-So by the same argument used to study the first stratum, we can extend the Kuranishi structure to a neighborhood of $\MMrs_{g,k,W}(\Gamma;\bgamma,\bvkappa)$.
+On this this space we define a similar equation to (\ref{norm-eq}) and also require that condition (\ref{norm2}) holds.
+So by the same argument used to study the first stratum, we can extend the Kuranishi structure to a neighborhood of $\MMrs_{g,k}(\Gamma;\bgamma,\bvkappa)$.